Skip to content

 Key Takeaways

-• 208+ application security tools compared across 11 categories: SAST, SCA, DAST, IAST, RASP, AI Security, API Security, IaC Security, ASPM, Mobile, and Container Security.
+• 198 application security tools compared across 12 categories: SAST, SCA, DAST, IAST, RASP, AI Security, API Security, IaC Security, ASPM, Mobile, Container Security, and Secret Scanning.

 • Each category targets a different SDLC phase — SAST and SCA shift left into development, DAST tests running applications, RASP protects in production, and ASPM correlates findings across all phases.